jentery/SWDemo/_output_documents/Critical Listening Journal - Initial Questions.md

 * What methods of notation are most effective for describing a literary performance?
-* What are the formal scales of interpretation that inform audiotexts---thinking of Schafer's ideas of sound objects, sound events, soundscapes.
+* What are the formal scales of interpretation that inform audiotexts? (thinking of Schafer's ideas of sound objects, sound events, soundscapes)
 * What are the important differences between the performed poem, and the poem on the page, as regards a critical interpretation?
 * How is the written work altered in the performance?